History & Staff

 Location Leader and Funeral Director

-As the location leader and funeral director at CCZ, I strive to provide the best possible service through remembrance and tribute to lives that were lived.
+I strive to provide the best possible service through remembrance and tribute to lives that were lived.
 Being able to achieve a meaningful funeral experience for each family requires careful listening and attention-to-detail, as well as an understanding of each family’s needs.
 Having been a part of the CCZ family for over eleven years, I have found great importance in providing grief support and hope for the families in our community through personalized funeral services, death care education, and other community outreach opportunities.
 As natives of Maine, my husband, Jason and I and our four children, Micah, Leah, Ethan and Owen are happy to call Wisconsin home.

 Since I was 17 years old, I wanted to be a funeral director.
 I attended Milwaukee Area Technical College and received an Associate’s degree in Mortuary Science.
 It is my passion to serve families and be there for them in their time of need.
 I am privileged to help the families of Waukesha by being able to assist them in achieving a meaningful funeral experience that honors the life of their loved one.